iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.md.covid19.exposurenotifications___minted12004/report.md

 > Great app.
 Does not kill battery or face location.
 Please don't listen to the dumb conspiracy people.
 Everyone in MD should have this on their phone so we can get a control over the no uncontrolled virus.<br> :date: __2020-11-15 17:29:10__

 > BETTER Than nothing!
 At least they are trying SOMETHING!
 Unlike our current "Commander And Tweet"!!<br> :date: __2020-11-15 06:56:32__

-> Though it came very late but its still better.
-Developing countries launched this kind of app within one month of covid outbreaks..<br> :date: __2020-11-14 22:29:24__

-> I trusted this download for the Honourable Dr Fauci! 💗♾🐶<br> :date: __2020-11-14 21:03:28__

-> I feel safer having this app.<br> :date: __2020-11-14 14:56:15__

-> This application will significantly improve our ability to track this virus, perform contact tracing, and prevent major outbreaks.<br> :date: __2020-11-12 17:05:49__